nikgalushko/thixo/docs/date.md

 ## toDate, mustToDate

-`toDate` converts a string to a date.
+`toDate` converts a string to a date in UTC timezone.
 The first argument is the date layout and the second the date string.
 If the string can't be convert it returns the zero value.
 `mustToDate` will return an error in case the string cannot be converted.